xyproto/orbiton/README.md

 ## Known bugs

-* Files with lines longer than the terminal width are not displayed in a useable manner.
+* Files with lines longer than the terminal width are not supported.

 ## Hotkeys

 * `ctrl-q` - Quit
 * `ctrl-s` - Save
 * `ctrl-w` - Format the current file using `goimport` or `clang-format`, depending on the file extension.
-* `ctrl-a` - Go to start of line, then start of text on the same line, then the previous paragraph.
+* `ctrl-a` - Go to start of text, then start of line and then to the previous line.
-* `ctrl-e` - Go to end of line, then next paragraph.
+* `ctrl-e` - Go to end of line and then to the next line.
 * `ctrl-p` - Scroll up 10 lines.
 * `ctrl-n` - Scroll down 10 lines, or go to the next match if a search is active.
 * `ctrl-k` - Delete characters to the end of the line, then delete the line.